official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 biological or nuclear weapons or programmes identified and examined by either the JIC or the policy community.

-•  A formal reassessment of the JIC’s judgements should have taken place after
+*  A formal reassessment of the JIC’s judgements should have taken place after

 Dr Blix’s report to the Security Council on 14 February 2003 or, at the very latest, after his report of 7 March.

-•  Intelligence and assessments made by the JIC about Iraq’s capabilities and
+*  Intelligence and assessments made by the JIC about Iraq’s capabilities and

 intent continued to be used to prepare briefing material to support Government statements in a way which conveyed certainty without acknowledging the limitations of the intelligence.

-•  The independence and impartiality of the JIC remains of the utmost importance.
+*  The independence and impartiality of the JIC remains of the utmost importance.
-•  SIS had a responsibility to ensure that key recipients of its reporting were informed in a timely way when doubts arose about key sources and when, subsequently, intelligence was withdrawn.
+*  SIS had a responsibility to ensure that key recipients of its reporting were informed in a timely way when doubts arose about key sources and when, subsequently, intelligence was withdrawn.

 The search for WMD
 809. The following key findings are from Section 4.4:

-•  The search for evidence of WMD in Iraq was started during the military campaign by Exploitation Task Force‑75 and was carried forward from June 2003 by the Iraq Survey Group (ISG).
+*  The search for evidence of WMD in Iraq was started during the military campaign by Exploitation Task Force‑75 and was carried forward from June 2003 by the Iraq Survey Group (ISG).
 The UK participated in both.

-117

-Executive Summary•  As the insurgency developed, the ISG’s operating conditions became
+*  As the insurgency developed, the ISG’s operating conditions became

 increasingly difficult.
 There was competition for resources between counter‑terrorism operations and the search for WMD evidence, and some ISG staff were diverted to the former.

-•  Mr Blair took a close interest in the work of the ISG and the presentation of its reports and the wider narrative about WMD.
+*  Mr Blair took a close interest in the work of the ISG and the presentation of its reports and the wider narrative about WMD.
 He raised the subject with President Bush.

-•  The Government was confident that pre‑conflict assessments of Iraq’s WMD capabilities would be confirmed once Saddam Hussein’s regime had been removed.
+*  The Government was confident that pre‑conflict assessments of Iraq’s WMD capabilities would be confirmed once Saddam Hussein’s regime had been removed.

-•  It quickly became apparent that it was unlikely that significant stockpiles would be found.
+*  It quickly became apparent that it was unlikely that significant stockpiles would be found.
 This led to challenges to the credibility of both the Government and the intelligence community.

-•  There were soon demands for an independent judge‑led inquiry into the
+*  There were soon demands for an independent judge‑led inquiry into the
-•  The Government was quick to acknowledge the need for a review, rejecting
+*  The Government was quick to acknowledge the need for a review, rejecting

 pre‑conflict intelligence.